Radicitus/CodePath-iOS-Spring-2021/Unit 1/Assignment 2 - Flixster/flixster/README.md

 ### Notes
 Had to go to the forums to figure out why the movie grid cells were auto sizing to super small boxes.

-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ## Flix Part 1